 Where: 800 Bourbon St, New Orleans, LA 70116

 Old Absinthe House

 The Old Absinthe House has been around since 1807.
-It, too, has a connection with privateer Jean Lafitte.
+It, Lafitte’s Blacksmith Shop, has a connection to privateer Jean Lafitte.
 According to legend, the bar is where Lafitte and Andrew Jackson negotiated a treaty to join forces against the British in the Battle of New Orleans during the War of 1812.
 There’s no record of what they drank, but the deal worked.
-The drink to get here is the signature Absinthe Frappe, which was invented in 1874 and quickly became favorite of writers like Oscar Wilde and Mark Twain.
+The drink to get here is the signature Absinthe Frappe, which was invented in 1874 and quickly became a favorite among writers like Oscar Wilde and Mark Twain.

 Location: 240 Bourbon St, New Orleans, LA 70112

 Since 1969, Fritzel’s European Jazz Pub has been inviting jazz players and jazz lovers from around the world.
 The food might not be anything to write home about and the drinks can be hit or miss, but you will stay for the live music.
 Just keep in mind it can get crowded during popular sets.

 Where: 733 Bourbon St, New Orleans, LA 70116

 The Cats Meow has been around since the 1990s, and it’s become a karaoke institution.
 You make the music here — or someone else can, and this includes famous stops from the likes of Miley Cyrus, Charles Barkley, Seal, Weird Al Yankovic, Stormy Daniels, and more.
 Go early for the three-for-one happy hour offered every day from noon to 8 PM, which is just enough to get you through any bad singers.